On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks: Decidability of the existence of a supervisor resilient to smart sensor attacks

 \begin{Def} \textnormal{Given $\mathcal{P}(\mathcal{H})$, a reachable sub-automaton $\Omega=(Q_\Omega\subseteq Q_\mathcal{P},\Sigma_o^{\epsilon}\times\Gamma,\Xi_\Omega,q_{0,\mathcal{P}},Q_{m,\Omega}\subseteq Q_{m,\mathcal{P}})$ of $\mathcal{P}(\mathcal{H})$ is {\em control feasible} if the following conditions hold: \begin{enumerate} \item For all $q=(\sigma,U,x,\sigma,\gamma,r)\in Q_\Omega$ with $q\neq q_{0,\mathcal{P}}$, \item For all $(\sigma,U,x_1,\sigma,\gamma_1,r_1),(\sigma,U,x_2,\sigma,\gamma_2,r_2)\in Q_\Omega$, we have $\gamma_1=\gamma_2$; \item For each $q=(\sigma,U,x,\sigma,\gamma,r)\in Q_\Omega$,

 \item For all $(\sigma,U,q)\in Q_\Omega$ and $\mu\in\Sigma_o^{\epsilon}\times\Gamma$, if $\Xi_\Omega(\sigma,U,q,\mu)\neq\varnothing$, then for all $(\sigma,U,q')\in Q_\mathcal{P}$,

 \item $\Omega$ is co-reachable. $\Box$ \end{enumerate}} \end{Def} The first condition in Def. \ref{Def50} essentially states that in $\Omega$ no uncontrollable transitions allowed by $G_\zeta$ shall be disabled, which is similar to the concept of {\em state controllability} in \cite{SSR10} that handles nondeterministic transitions.
 Based on the construction of $\mathcal{P}(\mathcal{H})$, if $(\epsilon,\gamma')$ is allowed at state $q=(\sigma,U,x,\sigma,\gamma,r)$ in $\Omega$, then $\gamma'=\gamma$ and $\Xi_\Omega(q,\epsilon,\gamma)=\{q\}$.
 The second condition states that all strings observably identical in $L(\Omega)$ must result in the same control pattern.
-The third condition states that, for any state in $\Omega$, each augmented event allowed both by the augmented plant $G_\zeta$ and the corresponding control pattern $\gamma$ associated with that state must be allowed in $\Omega$.
+The third condition states that, for any state in $\Omega$, an observable event is allowed at state $q$ if and only if it is allowed both by the plant $G_\zeta$ and the corresponding control pattern $\gamma$ associated with $q$.
 The fourth condition is similar to the concept of {\em state observability} in \cite{SSR10} to handle nondeterminism, which requires that all states in $\mathcal{P}(\mathcal{H})$ reachable by strings observably identical to some string in $L(\Omega)$, must be included in $\Omega$.
 The last condition is self-explained.

 As an illustration, Figure \ref{fig:Cyber-Security-109} depicts one choice of $\Omega$ derived from $\mathcal{P}(\mathcal{H})$ in Example 3.